Who Gray Blending Is Not For β and What to Consider Instead

 Clients With Heavily Accumulated Artificial Color

 This is a technical candidacy issue rather than a preference issue.
-Clients who have been doing dark, opaque all-over color for many years — particularly with repeated applications of permanent, high-pigment formulas — often have significant color buildup along the length and mid-shaft.
-The hair carries a heavy artificial base that is chemically difficult to soften or lighten without risk of uneven processing, banding, or damage.
+Clients who have been doing dark, opaque all-over color for many years β particularly with repeated applications of permanent, high-pigment formulas β often have significant color buildup along the length and mid-shaft.
+The hair has a heavy artificial base that is chemically difficult to soften or lighten without risking uneven processing, banding, or damage.

 For these clients, blending is not impossible.
-Still, it requires a more complex preliminary process — sometimes multiple lightning sessions to remove enough accumulated pigment to achieve a natural-looking result.
+Still, it requires a more complex preliminary process β sometimes multiple lightening sessions to remove enough accumulated pigment to achieve a natural-looking result.
 Moving directly to a blending strategy on heavily processed hair typically produces a muddy, uneven result that looks neither intentional nor natural.

 The honest recommendation here is a slower plan: address the hair's structural condition first, work through the accumulated color gradually, and begin the blending strategy once the hair can support it.